LEGOLAND Denmark – Billund Accommodation Review

 Be aware: The second bed is a sofa bed.
 It is a good idea to have a car to get here.

-If a hotel room is what you’re after then you can’t got past Hotel Propellen which is a mere 500 metres from LEGOLAND.
+If a hotel in Billund is what you’re after then you can’t got past Hotel Propellen which is a mere 500 metres from LEGOLAND.
 Sit back and relax after a day at LEGOLAND with three dining options including a great kids menu.
 There’s also an indoor swimming pool, exercise room, plus indoor and outdoor playgrounds to keep the kids happy.

 Rooms have a minibar, satellite TV, Wi-Fi is free and all rooms have a flat-screen TV.